 - 1.1.1.
 This document aims to provide advice for developers and their consultants to assist in making a planning application in East and West Sussex having regard to noise.
 The term noise includes sound and vibration.
+In some instances, that are outlined (see the Basic Principles section), consideration shall also have to be given to ventilation, overheating, and air quality.
 The document seeks to complement the Noise Policy Aims set out in the Noise Policy Statement for England (2010) (NPSE).
-The NPSE aims are to: - avoid significant adverse impacts on health and quality of life - mitigate and minimise adverse impacts on health and quality of life, and - where possible, contribute to the improvement of health and quality of life. - 1.1.2.
+The NPSE aims are to: - avoid significant adverse impacts on health and quality of life; - mitigate and minimise adverse impacts on health and quality of life; and - where possible, contribute to the improvement of health and quality of life. - 1.1.2.
 This is an advice document only.
-For information on planning policy please refer to National Planning Policy Framework (2021), the National Planning Practice Guidance and the local planning policy in the local authority area in which development is sought.
+For information on planning policy please refer to National Planning Policy Framework (September 2023), the National Planning Practice Guidance and the local planning policy in the local authority area in which development is sought.
 Some local authorities may afford this document greater weight by referring to it in their own policy framework or local plans. - 1.1.3.
 In particular, the document seeks to: - I. Offer clear and consistent guidance to developers on the level of information that will be required to be submitted with planning applications for noise generating developments or noise sensitive developments, including guidance on when it is appropriate to submit a noise report and the expected contents of such a report. - II.
-Ensure better regulation by setting out existing standards that should be referred to in undertaking noise assessments, and applying these existing standards consistently in planning decisions. - III.
+Ensure better regulation by setting out existing standards that should be referred to in undertaking noise assessments and applying these existing standards consistently in planning decisions. - III.
 Highlight the points that need to be considered and addressed prior to making a planning application and therefore minimise any potential delays to the decision making process. - 1.1.4.
 This document cannot anticipate or cover all circumstances.
-Therefore, following advice contained in the National Planning Policy Framework 2021, it is expected that the applicant or their representative will have a pre-application discussion with the Local Planning Authority (LPA) specifically for noise and vibration.
+Therefore, following advice contained in the National Planning Policy Framework (September 2023), it is expected that the applicant or their representative will have a pre-application

-1.1.5.
+- discussion with the Local Planning Authority (LPA) specifically for noise and vibration. - 1.1.5.
 This document will be updated from time to time to take account of any new standards, guidance and policy.
 Where any standards, guidance and policy referred to in this document have been revised please use the latest version.